 As a great way to pull your audience in, tutorials show people how they can use the affiliate product and what results they can achieve.
 Tutorials don’t have to be boring either.
 Instead of the usual computer screen and voice recording, you can also show your face and structure each step into a story.

 Storytelling is effective in affiliate marketing because it appeals to people’s emotions.
 Your audience can forget what you say in the tutorial but they will not forget how your story made them feel.
-Stories can make your presentation 22 times more memorable.
+According to cognitive psychologist Jerome Bruner, stories can make your presentation 22 times more memorable.

 While tutorials are suitable for both written and video content, videos tend to be more effective as they show the whole process in real time.
 They also translate into more actionable content.
 This is good since you want people to take action by clicking your affiliate links.